Fully updated in January 2024

-Day 3 and 4: Trafalgar and surroundings
+Day 3 and 4: Trafalgar and Morne Trois Pitons National Park

-I suggest staying there for at least two nights and using the village as a base for hikes to the surrounding natural attractions, like the Boiling lake and the Valley of Desolation, Freshwater and Boeri Lakes.
+I suggest staying there for at least two nights and using the village as a base for hikes to the surrounding natural attractions, like the unique Boiling Lake and the Valley of Desolation, the cute Titou Gorge, or the atmospheric Freshwater and Boeri Lakes.

 Day 5: Rosalie and the Southeast